Gabemmanuel0809/Logic-Building-Practice/README.md

 4.)
 ForwardDifferenceApproximation.f90:
 This program demonstrates Forward Difference Approximation.
 A numerical method used to estimate the derivative of a function by comparing the function’s values at a point and a slightly increased value of the input, dividing their difference by the step size.

+5.)
+RadioActiveDecay.f90:
+This program demonstrates Radioactive decay.
+A spontaneous transformation of an unstable atomic nucleus into a more stable one, releasing energy and particles in the process